skupperproject/skupper/doc/tls/README.md

-A Link has its own set of TLS Credentials that includes a certificate and a database of trusted Certificate Authorities (CAs) that it will use to authenticate the server's Certificate.
-The Link Certificate has few specific requirements.
-It must be valid and signed by a CA the peer RouterAccess trusts, and should have appropriate key usage attributes for client authentication.
+A Link has its own set of TLS Credentials that includes a certificate and a database of trusted Certificate Authorities (CAs) that it will use to authenticate the server's certificate.
+The Link certificate has few specific requirements.
+It must be valid and signed by a CA the peer RouterAccess trusts, and it should have appropriate key usage attributes for client authentication.

 ### RouterAccess TLS Credentials

-Every Skupper Link is made to the endpoints from a Site's RouterAccess, the server side of the connection.
-Each RouterAccess has its own set of TLS Credentials that includes the serving certificate for authenticating itself with peer routers, and a database of trusted Certificate Authorities (CAs) it uses to authenticate client Certificates.
+Every Skupper Link is made from a Site, the linking Site, to the endpoints from the RouterAccess on a remote Site, the accepting Site.
+Each RouterAccess has its own set of TLS Credentials that includes the serving certificate for authenticating itself with peer routers, and a database of trusted Certificate Authorities (CAs) it uses to authenticate client certificates.

-The RouterAccess Certificate has the typical requirements for a TLS web server: usage for digital signature key encipherment and server auth.
-The Certificate also must be valid for the host(s) in the Link/RouterAccess endpoints (depends on the ingress chosen) in order for peers to validate the connection.
+The RouterAccess certificate has the typical requirements for a TLS web server: usage for digital signature, key encipherment and server auth.
+The certificate also must be valid for the host(s) in the Link/RouterAccess endpoints (depends on the ingress chosen) in order for peers to validate the connection.

 > ⚠️ Known Issue: The Skupper router ignores Subject Alternative Name IP entries
 > when doing hostname validation.
 The skupper controller works around this by
 > adding IPs as DNS entries.
-Not all PKI tools support this.
+Not all PKI tools make this easy to configure.
+For
-> for example:
+> example, inpsecting a ceritificate with `openssl x509 -ext subjectAltName`.
 >
 > X509v3 Subject Alternative Name:
->
->   DNS:172.18.255.193, IP Address:172.18.255.193
+>   DNS:skupper-router, DNS:172.18.255.193, IP Address:172.18.255.193

 ### Certificate Secret Layout